WoroodDabbas/IoT/README.md

 At this point , you have your own flow on node red and the next step is to fill and edit some of the nodes .

-### Setting up IoT in node
+### Setting up 'IoT in' node
-1. Open the link in the file "Simulated Sensor.txt" on this repositry.
-Up at the right corner , you will see a string of numbers and letters , this is the Device Id you will enter in the IBM IoT in node .
+ Open the link in the file "Simulated Sensor.txt" on this repositry.
+Up at the right corner , you will see a string of numbers and letters , this is the Device Id you will enter in the 'IBM IoT in' node .
 This string is randomly generated and will change when you refresh the simulated sensor page.
-2. Enter the Device Id in the IBM IoT in your node red flow editor.

 ### Create a Twilio account and setting up Twilio node